Structures & People

 University Assessment Council Charge

-- The University Assessment Council shall be composed of fifteen (15) appointed persons including the Associate Provost for Academic Affairs (Chair); representatives from the areas of Business and Finance and University Advancement; representatives from the Provost area divisions including: the College of Liberal Arts and Sciences, College of Professional Studies, Outreach and Adult Access, Dean of Students, Information Services, and Enrollment Services; a student representative; and two faculty members with a background and interest in assessment methods.
+- The University Assessment Council shall be composed of sixteen (16) appointed members including the Associate Provost for Academic Affairs (Chair) and representatives from the Provost area divisions including: the College of Liberal Arts and Sciences, College of Professional Studies, Outreach and Adult Access, Dean of Students, Information Services, and Enrollment Services, a student representative, the chair of the Academic Affairs Council, the chair of the Graduate Studies Council, the chair of the General Education Council, and two faculty members with a background and interest in assessment methods.
 The Coordinator of Assessment and Testing Services, the Director of Institutional Research, and Special Assistant to the Provost will serve as ex officio, nonvoting members.

-- Appointment of representatives from the areas of Business and Finance and University Advancement is the responsibility of the area leader.
-Appointment of representatives of the Provost area divisions is the responsibility of the respective division head.
+- Appointment of representatives of the Provost area divisions is the responsibility of the respective division head.

 - Nomination of faculty candidates for appointment to the University Assessment Council is the responsibility of the Committee on Committees and Nominations.
 Appointments are made annually by the Provost.
 Faculty members serve three-year staggered terms to ensure continuity.